orca

 Most places within the City of Nanaimo are linked to VIU campus by transit, making it a great option to get to and from campus.
 Check out the RDN Transit Riders Guide for route details.
 The VIU Students’ Union sells discounted bus passes to students, and employees can access discounted bus passes through the PROPASS Program.
 Connections can be made to 70 CNX (to Nanaimo Airport and Duncan) from several routes that service VIU.

-• Bonus tips: Check out the RDN’s Twitter handle and Facebook page for service updates, and download the NextRide app to see the location of your bus along its route.
+• Bonus tips: Check out RDN on Twitter for service updates and download the NextRide app to see the location of your bus along its route.

 Coming by Bike